Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Construction has begun on the Olive and Lindbergh interchange reconfiguration project to turn the existing cloverleaf interchange into a folded diamond interchange, which will move commuter traffic more efficiently and offer full connectivity for cars, bikes and pedestrians.

-The two cloverleaf ramps on the south side of Olive are scheduled to be closed beginning in June through the fall:
+The two cloverleaf ramps on the south side of Olive will remain closed through the fall:

 Construction is scheduled to be completed by the end of the year.
 This project is funded by $4 million of federal transportation funding to design and construct the new interchange, a $1 million match from St. Louis County Transportation and $300,000 of funding from the City of Creve Coeur.